Code-Institute-Submissions/balennouri-balennouri-project3/README.md

 - Enter your app name in the first field, the names must be unique so check that the name you have chosen is available on Heroku, then select your region.
 - Click on Create App.
 - Set the buildbacks to python and NodeJS in that order.
-- Link the Heroku app to the respository.
+- Link the Heroku app to the repository.
 - Click on Deploy.

 [A live version of the website and the project can be accessed here:](https://balen-nouri-tic-tac-toe-5377b5105884.herokuapp.com/)